 When an ATX power supply is used, the power button can function as a system suspend button.
-When the user presses on the power button, the system will enter a SoftOff state.
+When the user depresses the power button, the system will enter a SoftOff state.
 The monitor will be suspended, and the hard drive will spin down.
-Pressing the power button again will cause the whole system to wake-up.
-During the SoftOff state, the ATX power supply provides power to keep the required circuitry on the system alive.
-In case the system malfunctions and you want to turn off the power, just press down on the power button for 4 seconds.
-The power will turn off and no power is provided to the motherboard.
+Depressing the power button again will cause the whole system to wake-up.
+During the SoftOff state, the ATX power supply provides power to keep the required circuitry in the system alive.
+In case the system malfunctions and you want to turn off the power, just depress and hold the power button for 4 seconds.
+The power will turn off and no power will be provided to the motherboard.